 Lets start where it all began, rewind back to 2010..

 I started skiing when I was 9 on a family holiday with close friends.
 This was in Les Contamines, France at around Easter time.
-The two families rented a chalet and in the morning the children went off to ski school and the afternoons we all skied together, our evenings were spent eating and relaxing in our chalet.
+The two families rented a chalet and in the morning the children went off to ski school and the afternoons we all skied together.
+Our evenings were spent eating and relaxing in our chalet.
 We did this for four consecutive years every Easter for a week and it’s how I learned to ski and what gave me the bug due to the happy times I had in France.
-My family then continued to ski each year but went to different resorts, my ski holiday would always be my favourite holiday and week of the year without a doubt.
+My family then continued to ski each year but went to different resorts, but my ski holiday would always be my favourite holiday and week of the year without a doubt.

 The skiing itself was exciting to me but the scenery and the relaxed evening of going back to the cosy chalet made it such a full package.
 I loved the adrenaline rush and the fresh mountain air, and still do now more than ever.
-Who’d of thought I could love the mountains more than I did before.
+Who’d have thought I could love the mountains more than I did before.

-With Ski Total I was actually really lucky with shifts, we worked 4 breakfasts, 4 dinners, 1 day shift and housekeeping.
-All in all it was a lot less than i’d expected as I thought i’d work breakfast, housekeeping and dinner every working day, after chatting to my managers we found out this was just resort dependent and due to how many other staff to ease the workload.
-I managed to ski 5 days a week, although sometimes all I wanted to do was nap or walk, I remember I kept thinking that the novelty of skiing hadn’t worn off and it definitely still hasn’t and right now I’m desperate to get back to the mountains!
+With Ski Total I was actually really lucky with shifts.
+We worked 4 breakfasts, 4 dinners, 1 day shift and housekeeping.
+All in all it was a lot less than I’d expected as I thought I’d work breakfast, housekeeping and dinner every working day.
+After chatting to my managers we found out this was just resort dependent and due to how many other staff to ease the workload.
+I managed to ski 5 days a week, although sometimes all I wanted to do was nap or walk.
+I remember I kept thinking that the novelty of skiing hadn’t worn off and it definitely still hasn’t, and right now I’m desperate to get back to the mountains!